New Nintendo 2DS XL

-The New Nintendo 2DS XL (branded as New Nintendo 2DS LL in Japan) is a handheld game console produced by Nintendo.
+The New Nintendo 2DS XL (branded as New Nintendo 2DS LL in Japan) is a foldable dual-screen handheld game console produced by Nintendo.
 It is the sixth and final system in the Nintendo 3DS family of handheld consoles, and was released in Australia and New Zealand on 15 June 2017, in Japan and South Korea on 13 July 2017, and in North America and Europe on 28 July 2017.
+The model was discontinued in Japan, Europe, Australia and other regions (except for North America) by 31 March 2020 along with all other Nintendo 3DS models.
+It was discontinued in North America on 16 September 2020.

 Serving as a companion to the Nintendo 2DS, the New Nintendo 2DS XL is based on the hardware of the New Nintendo 3DS, but with no autostereoscopic 3D display, its microphone and camera moved to the hinge, and speakers moved to the lower half of the device.
-As with the New Nintendo 3DS, it has an updated processor, an analog pointing stick and additional shoulder triggers, and near-field communications (NFC) support for Amiibo.
-According to Nintendo Support, the battery of the console lasts 3.5 to 5.5 hours when playing 3DS games, 7 to 9 hours when playing DS games, and around 3 days when in sleep mode.
+As with the New Nintendo 3DS, it has an updated processor, an analog pointing stick known as the C-Stick, and additional shoulder triggers, and near-field communications (NFC) support for Amiibo for use in compatible games.
+According to Nintendo Support, the battery of the console lasts 3.5 to 5.5 hours when playing 3DS games, 7 to 9 hours when playing Nintendo DS games, and around 3 days when in sleep mode.

-The New 2DS XL received positive reviews, with critics noting that it combined traits of the 2DS and New Nintendo 3DS XL into a more ergonomic and aesthetically-pleasing device over the slate-shaped 2DS, but noting slight regressions in display and speaker quality.
+The New Nintendo 2DS XL received positive reviews, with critics noting that it combined traits of the Nintendo 2DS and New Nintendo 3DS XL into a more ergonomic and aesthetically pleasing device over the slate-shaped Nintendo 2DS, but noting slight regressions in display and speaker quality.

+As of 31 March 2021, a total of 4,8 million New Nintendo 2DS XL consoles were sold, with 1,24 million sold in Japan, 1,83 million sold in North America and 1,73 million sold in other regions (including Europe and Australia).